Jason The nomad experiment redwoods national park

 Part 2: Year 1 As A Digital Nomad – Lessons From the Great U.S. National Parks Road Trip

-This Article Is One In A Series Of Articles About My First Full Year Of Slow Travel As A Full-Time Digital Nomad
+This Is A Series About My First Full Year As A Full-Time Digital Nomad

 If you want to read from the beginning or need to catch up, follow the links below!
 Thanks for following along.
 I hope you get some tips and inspiration if you’re looking to travel more or even go full-on location independent travel nomad.
-Please share the articles with a friend and join the conversation over at Facebook or subscribe on Youtube.
+Please share the articles with a friend and join the conversation.
 Cheers!

 Part 1: The Backstory & Getting Up To Speed